 - 1 cup dark chocolate chips - plus a little more to top if desired

 - ¼ cup coconut oil

 - 1 cup almond flour

-- ¼ tsp sea salt (plus more to top, if desired)
+- ¼ teaspoon sea salt - plus more to top, if desired

-- ¼ cup 3 Ingredient Caramel Sauce (plus more to top, if desired)
+- ¼ cup dairy free caramel - plus more to top, if desired

 - In a mixing bowl, beat the eggs and coconut sugar together until the mixture is creamy and has almost doubled in size (this can take 2 - 3 minutes).
 Add the vanilla and melted chocolate and continue to mix.
 Fold in the almond flour, cacao powder, and sea salt until no flour clumps remain.